nathanmsmith/nathansmith.io/src/content/posts/scraping-enrollment-data-from-the-ucla-registrar-part-two/index.md

 ### Scraping 20 years of data

 Even though my scraper was pretty fast compared to the other solutions I knew of, it took me just over an hour to scrape all of the courses from 1999 to present.
+(I did all the scraping locally, and not on AWS because I only needed to scrape this data once and not every hour.)
 I ended up scraping all the sections in batches over the period of a few days.
-But, then I was done!

 ## What are you doing with this data?

-That's a good question.
-As I mentioned in the beginning, I'm currently doing a digital humanities project exploring enrollments trends over the past 20 years.
+As I mentioned in part one, I'm currently doing a digital humanities project exploring enrollments trends over the past 20 years.
 I'll be publishing my dataset (this data) as part of that project.

 I've also heard from my friends who run services such as [Bruinwalk](https://bruinwalk.com/) or [Radius](https://tinyurl.com/radius-app) that they'd be interested in using this data to integrate more accurate section offerings into a given quarter.
 I'm exploring creating an API service so that they and other UCLA student developers can create awesome new things.